Ikarus76/UEJoystickPlugin/readme.md

 Windows:
 Compile SDL2 as static library from source:
 1) Go to Plugins/JoystickPlugin/ThirdParty/SDL2

 2) call the build.bat for the latest version or the build203 for version 2.0.3 of SDL2.

 3) If yoou have installed the VS2013/2015 and DirectX SDK Jun2010 and the Windows 8.1 SDK, at least, you should get an SDL2-static.lib in the SDL2-xxxx/Lib directory.

 4) Now you should have an UE4-Project with C++ Sources.
 At least a Dummy-Class, you need to create an VisualStudio Project-File create from the UE-Project-File (RMB - Generate VisualStudio...).

 5) Now open the VS-Solution and compile all.

 6) Open the UE4-Project and be sure you have activated the Joystick-Plugin.

 Linux:

-ompile SDL2 as static library from source:
+Compile SDL2 as static library from source:

 1) Go to Engine/Source/ThirdParty/SDL2

 2) call build.sh

-3) ready
+3) ready with SDL2

 4)